sotojuan2/cfk-gitops/README.md

 Kustomize is a template-free, GitOps-native configuration management tool for Kubernetes.
 It provides a simple yet powerful way to customize, patch, and manage Kubernetes resource configurations without the need for complex templating languages.

+## ArgoCD

+ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
+It automates the deployment of applications to Kubernetes clusters by using Git repositories as the source of truth for the desired state of the application.

-## GitHub
+## Kubernetes

-GitHub is a web-based hosting service for version control using Git.
-It provides collaboration features such as bug tracking, feature requests, task management, and wikis for every project.
+Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.
+It provides a robust infrastructure for deploying and managing containerized applications.

 ## Confluent Kubernetes Operator